10 best graphic design project management software tools for creative teams in 2026

 Cons

-• It lacks advanced design collaboration features like design versioning, commenting, and markup tools.
+• It lacks advanced design collaboration features, including design versioning, commenting, AI-graphic design, and markup tools.

 • Limited project customization options may not meet the specific needs of some graphic design projects